 Before making payment (when you open a trade) you could cancel the trade if you noticed you entered the wrong amount.

-However, if you cancelled your buy option it means bitcoins are not in escrow anymore.
-It is NOT safe to pay to seller any more unless you reopen the trade which is secured via paxful escrow service.
+However, if you cancel your buy option it means bitcoins are not in escrow anymore.
+It is NOT safe to pay to the seller any more unless you reopen the trade which is secured via Paxful escrow service.
 You’ll have to re-open the trade again for your transaction be safe in escrow.